What’s Going Around: COVID-19, influenza, stomach bug - NewsBreak

 What’s Going Around: COVID-19, influenza, stomach bug

-Some of the cases of wheezing are known asthmatics having exacerbations with a viral illness, and others with wheezing as a new symptom for them due to lung inflammation reacting to a virus
+Some of the cases of wheezing are known asthmatics having exacerbations with a viral illness, and others with wheezing as a new symptom for them due to lung inflammation reacting to a virus.Healthy Living: Heart Disease and COVID

 Dr. Joan Thode offered the following advice about wheezing: